mynkv/Samsung-PD-/README.md

 **GOALS** <br>

 * Optimazation til the cost is met. <br>
+* Improve the operational speed of the IC by minimizing delays, optimizing critical paths, and ensuring that the design meets specified timing requirements. <br>
+* To prolong the battery life in portable devices and decrease power dissipation in data centers, efforts are directed at minimizing dynamic power consumption.
+Additionally, reducing static power, often referred to as leakage power, is crucial for decreasing the overall power usage during idle or standby states of the integrated circuit.
 * Over optimization of one goal will harm other goals. <br>
 * Goals for synthesis: <br>
 	* Meet Timing <br>